igbatov/sci-map/README.md

 Below is an up-to-date formulation of these rules.

 ### Rules
-First draft of rules is based on [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) but adds some structure and rules for quality of content to emerge.
+First draft is based on [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) but adds some structure and restrictions for quality of content to emerge.

 Let's postulate that everything in the world is the phenomena that
 1) has some internal mechanics/structure and